0riginaln0/snake/README.md

 Go to https://github.com/0riginaln0/snake/releases and download the executable for you.

-Available on following platforms: Windows, macOS, Linux, Web (html)
+Available on the following platforms: Windows, macOS, Linux, Web (html)

 ## Building